karol-bisztyga/barter/README.md

 ## What it is ℹ️

-A Tinder-style mobile app for cash-free exchanges.
+A Tinder-style mobile app with a medieval feeling for cash-free exchanges.
 Upload your items, swipe through others', and when there’s a match — set up a trade!

 ## Stack 🛠️